 Kennedy wanted Frost to read a poem, The Gift Outright, at his inauguration.
 The poem tells the history of the United States in 16 lines of blank verse.
 But Kennedy wanted the poet to change the last line, from “such as she would become,” to “such as she will become.”

 They say when the president asks you to do something, you can’t refuse.
 But for a man of letters, a request to change one’s words is nearly unthinkable.

 Robert Frost Campaigns

-Frost had practically campaigned for Kennedy ever since his 85th birthday on March 26, 1959.
-He held a press conference at the Waldorf-Astoria hotel in New York City before the celebration.
+Frost had campaigned for Kennedy ever since his 85th birthday on March 26, 1959.
+He held a press conference at the Waldorf-Astoria hotel in New York City that day, just before the celebration.
 A reporter asked him about the decay of New England.
 Frost replied,

 Kennedy wouldn’t announce he was running for president for another 10 months, and Frost was asked who he meant.
 “He’s a Puritan named Kennedy,” Frost said.
 “The only Puritans left these days are the Roman Catholics.
 There.
 I guess I wear my politics on my sleeve.”